wristpy

 We can visualize some of the outputs within the results object, directly, with the following scripts:

-Plot the ENMO across the entire data set:
+Plot the default physical activity metrics (ENMO) across the entire data set:

 from matplotlib import pyplot as plt